henrypp/simplewall/README.md

 ---
 </details>

-#### Q: How can i view all filters information?
+#### Q: How can I view all filters information?
-Start command line _as an administrator_, and enter commands below.
+Start the command line _as an administrator_, and enter the commands below.

 <details>
 <summary>Dump filters information saved into a `filters.xml` file:</summary>